 Graduate students who have questions about the information on this form can contact University Tax Services at (617) 495-8500 (option 5).
 Undergraduates with questions on the 1042-S can contact Student Accounts.

 To access your 1098-T (2015-present) electronically, you must log in with your Harvard credentials at my.harvard.edu.
-After logging in, navigate to the 'Financial Services' tab in the left-menu and then select the link under 'Paperless 1098-T'.
+After logging in, navigate to the 'Student Accounts' tab in the left-menu and then select the link under 'Paperless 1098-T'.
+A walkthrough is available here.

 The 1098-T is a record of the financial information reported by Harvard to the IRS on a student's behalf.
 This information includes the total amount billed for qualified tuition and fees in a calendar year (Box 2) and the total amount of scholarships or grants disbursed in the calendar year (Box 5).
 Please note that Harvard does not report payment information to the IRS, which means that Box 1 on your form will not be populated.